pacs-course/pacs-examples/Examples/src/QuadratureRule/baseVersion/README.md

 * `QuadratureRuleAdaptive.hpp` is an header only file that containes a decorator of  `StandardQuadratureRule` to implement adaptive numerical integration

-* `montecarlo.hpp` Defines the decorator of `QuadratureRule` that implements Montecarlo integration.
+* `montecarlo.hpp` Defines a decorator of `QuadratureRule` that implements Montecarlo integration.

 * `numerical_integration.hpp` contains the definition of the class that implements composite quadrature rule.
-It uses a `QuadratureRule` as policy to apply  a concrete rule on each sub-interval.
+It uses a quadrature rule as policy to apply  a concrete rule on each sub-interval.
+It impements the Strategy design pattern.

 * `libquadrature` is the library that stores the code for composite quadrature rule.
-It depends on the library `libMesh1D`, and on GetPot so you have first to go to src/Utilities and then to src/OneDMesh, look at the README files and remember to do `make install` in each directory.
+It depends on the library `libMesh1D`, and on GetPot so you have first to go to `Utilities` and then to `OneDMesh`, look at the README files and install using `make install`.
+You also need `RKFSolver`, since it is required by `OneDMesh`, even if we are not using the RK solver here.

 * `libintegrands` is a library that stores some possible integrands